 Visit the Ostend Farmers Market

 The farmers’ market in Ostend is a real community affair.
-Every Saturday the locals congregate at the Ostend Church to buy and sell, swap stories, and catch up with friends.
+Every Saturday the locals congregate at the Waiheke War Memorial Hall to buy and sell, swap stories, and catch up with friends.

 There are arts and crafts, Waiheke-grown produce, food stalls, Waiheke-made products such as olive oil and organic skincare, hand-crafted jewelry, second-hand clothing, books, and collectibles.
 Very importantly, there was also fantastic coffee.